Skip to content

 Carbon Fiber Strips (Carbon Fiber Straps)

 We utilize carbon fiber straps to secure your basement walls, preventing further leaning.
 But not all carbon fiber straps are of the same quality.
-Blue Umbrella uses Invisibeam by Fortress, a carbon fiber strap system stronger than steel, tie-backs, and carbon fiber fabric.
+Blue Umbrella uses the Fortress InvisiBeam system, a carbon fiber and Kevlar composite strap engineered to stop leaning, tipping, and shearing in basement walls.
+The InvisiBeam system outperforms standard carbon fiber fabric, steel I-beams, and wall anchor alternatives by combining three purpose-built components into a single reinforcement system.

 Steel I-Beams